DanielSantiagoV/Fake_Store/README-EN.md

 ## 📝 Project Description

 ShopSmart is a modern, responsive e-commerce web application built with HTML5, CSS3, and vanilla JavaScript.
-It offers a seamless shopping experience with product browsing, filtering, cart management, and (in the advanced version) a payment simulation system.
-Designed for clarity, usability, and mobile-friendliness, ShopSmart is ideal for learning, prototyping, or as a foundation for real-world online stores.
+It offers a smooth shopping experience with product navigation, filtering, cart management, and (in the advanced version) a simulated payment system.
+Designed for clarity, usability, and mobile compatibility, ShopSmart is ideal for learning, prototyping, or as a foundation for real online stores. 🚀

 ### ✨ Main Features